 - Arthropathy: there are no long-term sequelae.

-- Transient aplastic crisis: this is usually transient, lasting no more than two weeks in otherwise healthy individuals, and rapidly responds to treatment if required.
+- Transient aplastic crisis: this is usually transient, lasting no more than two weeks in otherwise healthy individuals; it responds rapidly to treatment if required.

 - Immunocompromised patients: the treatment of pure red cell aplasia with immunoglobulin is frequently ameliorative and often curative.

 Epidemiology, transmission and risks

 - Pregnant women who develop erythema infectiosum have a 30% chance of passing it on to their unborn baby and a 5-10% chance of fetal loss.
 During the first trimester the risk of fetal complications is heightened.

 - Although the maternal symptoms of the virus are usually short-lived, additional fetal complications that can occur include hydrops fetalis, hepatitis, severe anaemia, inflammation of the heart muscle and cardiac failure.